-- An auditee must not be able to place a scope limitation on the internal audit activity by refusing to make relevant records, personnel, and physical properties available to the internal auditors. - b.
-Engagement clients must be informed of the internal audit activity's purpose, authority, and responsibility to prevent misunderstandings about access to records and personnel. - c.
-IG 1000, Purpose, Authority, and Responsibility, further addresses the charter: - "To create [the internal audit charter], the chief audit executive (CAE) must understand the Mission of Internal Audit and the mandatory elements of The IIA's International Professional Practices Framework (IPPF) - including the Core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing. - 2) This understanding provides the foundation for a discussion among the CAE, senior management, and the board to mutually agree upon: - a) Internal audit objectives and responsibilities - b) The expectations for the internal audit activity - c) The CAE's functional and administrative reporting lines - d) The level of authority (including access to records, physical property, and personnel) required for the internal audit activity to perform engagements and fulfill its agreed-upon objectives and responsibilities

-- 3) The CAE may need to confer with the organization's legal counsel or the board secretary regarding the preferred format for charters and how to effectively and efficiently submit the proposed internal audit charter for board approval. - 4) Once drafted, the proposed internal audit charter should be discussed with senior management and the board to confirm that it accurately describes the agreedupon role and expectations or to identify desired changes.
-Once the draft has been accepted, the CAE formally presents it during a board meeting to be discussed and approve. - 5) The minutes of the board meetings during which the CAE initially discusses and then formally presents the internal audit charter provide documentation of conformance.
-In addition, the CAE retains the approved charter." - d.
+An auditee must not be able to place a scope limitation on the internal audit activity by refusing to make relevant records, personnel, and physical properties available to the internal auditors.

+Implementation Guide 1000, Purpose, Authority, and Responsibility, further addresses the charter.

+- "To create [the internal audit charter], the chief audit executive (CAE) must understand the Mission of Internal Audit and the mandatory elements of The IIA's International Professional Practices Framework (IPPF), including - The Core Principles for the Professional Practice of Internal Auditing, - The Code of Ethics, - The International Standards for the Professional Practice of Internal Auditing, and - The Definition of Internal Auditing. - The charter is the understanding that provides the foundation for a discussion among the CAE, senior management, and the board to mutually agree upon - Internal audit objectives and responsibilities - The expectations for the internal audit activity - The CAE's functional and administrative reporting lines - The level of authority (including access to physical property, personnel, and records) required for the internal audit activity to perform engagements and fulfill its agreed-upon objectives and responsibilities" - "The CAE may need to confer with the organization's legal counsel or the board secretary regarding the preferred format for charters and how to effectively and efficiently submit the proposed internal audit charter for board approval. - Once drafted, the proposed internal audit charter should be discussed with senior management and the board to confirm that it accurately describes the agreed-upon role and expectations or to identify desired changes.
+Once the draft has been accepted, the CAE formally presents it during a board meeting to be discussed and approve. - The minutes of the board meetings during which the CAE initially discusses and then formally presents the internal audit charter provide documentation of conformance.
+In addition, the CAE retains the approved charter."

 The charter must define the nature of assurance and consulting services provided by the internal audit activity.
+Two Implementation Standards state this.